 A selection of hot and cold dishes freshly prepared on board by our chefs.
 Includes steamed South Island fish, Green Lip Mussels, Chicken dish, Southland Beef (or Venison Dish), Cardrona Merino Lamb, stir-fried noodle dish, steamed dumplings (or steamed buns), traditional Korean Kimchi, steamed seasonal greens, stir-fried seasonal greens, steamed rice, 2 seasonal salads, selection of sauces and condiments.
 With New Zealand local fresh fruit and Pure New Zealand Ice Cream.
 Complimentary Tea and Coffee.

-For Fly/Cruise/Fly trips ONLY, Picnic Lunch included.
-Just select a Picnic Lunch during the booking process and the amount will be deducted prior to final payment.
+For 'Fly/Cruise/Fly' trips and 'FREE Picnic Lunch' promotions - just select a Picnic Lunch during the booking process and the amount will be deducted prior to final payment.

 Attractively presented in a Japanese style lunch box containing: Salmon & avocado maki, cucumber sushi, ebi prawn, inari sushi, miso salmon, ponzu, kumara, teriyaki chicken, daikon & wakami salad, rice, furikake & miso soup.
 Fruit and Pure New Zealand Ice Cream.